 Safe Food and Water

-Ensure your child only drinks water that is safe and clean.
-Stay away from food that is raw or not cooked well, as it can make them sick.
+Ensure your child only drinks safe and clean water.
+Stay away from raw or poorly cooked food, as it can make them sick.
 Bringing some snacks your child likes from home can also be a good idea.

 Sun Safety